GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

     - **Choose from existing cluster**: awdbclstud
     - Leave other options to their default settings

-    > **Note**: When you click on finish, you are returned to the **Author & Monitor** screen where the dbls has been created, with the other linked services created in the previous exercize.
+    > **Note**: When you click on create, you are returned to the **Author & Monitor** screen where the dbls has been created, with the other linked services created in the previous exercize.

 ### Task 4: Create a pipeline that uses Databricks Notebook Activity.

-1. On the left hand side of the screen, under Factory Resources, click on the **+** icon, and then click on **Pipeline**.
+1. In the **Azure Data Factory** tab on the left hand side of the screen, under Factory Resources, click on the **+** icon, and then click on **Pipeline**.
 This opens up a tab with a Pipeline designer.

 1. At the bottom of the pipeline designer, click on the parameters tab, and then click on **+ New**